-You will have blood work every 4-8 hours for the first 24 hours and then daily until you are discharged.
+You will have blood work every 8 hours for the first 24 hours and then daily until you are discharged.
 Occasionally, you will need it more frequently, depending upon your condition.

-Kidney Ultrasound
+Renal Ultrasound

 Within the first 24 hours, you will have an ultrasound of your kidney.
-This will likely be done in your hospital room.
+This may be done in your room or in the x-ray department.
 This test helps the physician determine how well your kidney is draining and to make sure there are no leaks of urine or lymph fluid around your kidney.
 This procedure takes about 30 minutes.

-Kidney Biopsy
+Renal Biopsy